-The CECS department offers a Master of Science in Computer Science.
-There are two options to chose from,
+The CECS Department offers a Master of Science in Computer Science, with two options:

 Option in Computer Engineering offers advanced study in the theory, analysis, design and applications of both computer hardware and software.